claudioverardo/nerve_rec_characterization/README.md

 # Characterization of peripheral nerve recordings

 This is the repository for the article *Biophysical characterization of the recording of unmyelinated and myelinated fiber activity with peripheral interfaces*. iScience (2025).
-DOI: to appear.
+DOI: [10.1016/j.isci.2025.112495](https://doi.org/10.1016/j.isci.2025.112495).

 **Authors**: Claudio Verardo, Simone Romeni, Silvestro Micera